Shane Austin: College career

-Austin's late development as a quarterback lead to his light recruitment from Football Bowl Subdivision schools, but he was offered a chance to walk-on to the football team at the University of Hawai'i, and accepted the team's offer.
+Austin's late development as a quarterback lead to his light recruitment from Football Bowl Subdivision schools, but he was offered a chance to walk-on to the football team at the University of Hawaiʻi, and accepted the team's offer.
 Austin spent his true freshman season as a redshirt for the Warriors, and didn't see any playing time as a redshirt freshman.
 In 2008, Austin was given the opportunity to compete for the starting quarterback spot, and won a start versus San Jose State when starter Bryant Moniz was out with an injury.
 Austin threw for a career-high 299-yards against the Spartans, including a 10-yard pass to Kealoha Pilares on third down in overtime.
 The following week Austin was once again backing up Moniz.
 In 2010, Austin was listed as the backup to Moniz again.
 He was action in the season opener again USC as Moniz left the game with an injury.
 Austin completed 6-of-9 passes for 141 yards and two touchdowns.
 In 2011, Austin received another chance to start, this time against Fresno State.
 Austin struggled, and was pulled in the first half in favor of David Graves.

-College career statistics
+College statistics

 Professional career

-Prior to the 2012 NFL Draft, Austin was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2012 NFL draft, Austin was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 56th best quarterback in the draft.

-Everett Raptors

-He was signed by the Everett Raptors as an undrafted free agent in 2012.
+He was signed by the Everett Raptors of the Indoor Football League as an undrafted free agent in 2012.
 Austin joined the 2–5 Raptors at the midway point of their season after starting quarterback Blake Bolles had signed with the Minnesota Vikings for training camp, and received just one practice with the Raptors before he was thrust in to the starting quarterback role.
 Austin caught on quickly to indoor football, leading the Raptors to 59 points in his first game (the Raptors had been averaging 44.0 points a game).
 Austin was able to help the Raptors keep their playoff hopes alive, leading them to a 2–2 record in his first 4 games.
 But the Raptors finished 1–2 in their final 3 games, missing out on the final Intense Conference playoff spot.
 Austin finished the season with 1,546 yards passing and 38 passing touchdowns, along with 285 rushing yards and two touchdowns rushing.